MOSCOW (AP) — Yes, he's at a Moscow airport, and no, you can't have him.

 "Mr. Snowden is a free man, and the sooner he chooses his final destination the better it is for us and for him," Putin said.
 "I hope it will not affect the businesslike character of our relations with the U.S. and I hope that our partners will understand that."

-U.S. Secretary of State John Kerry said Tuesday that the U.S. wants Russia to show respect for the rule of law and comply with common practices when it comes to fugitives from justice.
+said Tuesday that the U.S. wants Russia to show respect for the rule of

-"Just showing America that we don't care about our relations, we are down to basically a Cold War pattern: The enemy of your government is our friend," said Masha Lipman of the Carnegie Moscow Center.
+ban on adoptions by Americans."Just showing America that we don't care about our relations, we are down to basically a Cold War pattern: The enemy of your government is our friend," said Masha Lipman of the Carnegie Moscow Center.

 "The Russian administration has not come that far, but we don't know what it's up to," she said.